 When Is Marijuana Use Actually Dependence?

-Marijuana abuse and dependence are not the same issue.
+Marijuana abuse and dependence are not the same issues.
 Abuse is the misuse of the drug, such as using more than prescribed by a doctor.
 Or abuse is continuing to use it, despite suffering negative life consequences of that use.
 Such negative outcomes include lost jobs, getting kicked out of school, low grades, financial problems, failed responsibilities, or arrests.

 Actual addiction to marijuana occurs when you show classic signs of addiction.
 These signs include: